Meet Walter R.

 For him to be happy and successful.
 Not only that but for him to have the confidence in knowing he can do whatever he wants and that we will support him along the way.

-As I’m sure you know, April is World Autism Month.
-As a mom of an autistic son, why is kindness important to you and what does the month mean to you and your family?
+As a mom of an autistic son, why is kindness important to you and what does World Autism Month mean to you and your family?

 This is my favorite question so far.
 I had briefly enrolled Walter in a pre-k class prior to his diagnosis when he was 3.
 I had informed the facility that he was nonverbal, that I was extremely nervous and to call me if he got upset or if they felt I needed to come and get him.
 I picked him up after four hours and the first thing the “teacher” said to me was, “Your child is full blown autistic.”
 Not kind, not even a little.
 I will never forget this conversation and her tone that was filled with annoyance.
 The most irritating part of hearing those words come out of her mouth was the fact that Walter was standing right there, and she talked to me like he did not exist.
 That was his first and only day at that school.